PeterWANGHK/BEV-RiskField/logbook/readme.md

 Based on the paper *“Interaction-aware Decision-making using Social Value Orientation”*:

 * Each interaction pair gets an SVO value based on relative motion, risk, and proximity.
-* These can be **predicted from field derivatives**, as in your existing pipeline (GVF → SVO via context-aware computation).
+* These can be **predicted from field derivatives**, as in the existing pipeline (GVF → SVO via context-aware computation).
 * **Field can inform SVO**: SVO may be treated as a latent trait inferred from field features (velocity disparity, convergence zones, etc.).

 In the `exid_gvf_svo_visualization.py` script, this is already implemented: